Site location and description

 The Site lies within the administrative boundaries of North Yorkshire County Council (‘NYCC’) and Selby District Council (‘SDC’).
-NYCC is the ‘upper tier’ planning authority having responsibility for ‘county matters’, such as minerals development, while SDC is the local planning authority.
-The planning application will be submitted to NYCC.
+NYCC is the ‘upper tier’ planning authority having responsibility for ‘county matters’, such as minerals and waste developments.

 The Site was originally consented in October 1963 by the County Council of the West Riding of Yorkshire.
 The consent established the principle for the progressive implementation of an ash disposal operation within a defined area divided into three stages (Stages I to III).

-The Site became operational in 1967 and historically accepted PFA from both Eggborough and Ferrybridge power stations.
-However, the closure of these power stations means the Site is no longer accepting PFA.
+The Site became operational in 1967 and received PFA from both Eggborough and Ferrybridge ‘C’ coal-fired power stations for a number of decades.
+However, the closure of these power stations means the Site no longer receives any PFA.

 The Stage I ash disposal area comprises the north-eastern section of the Site and was completed in 1994 reaching a level of approximately 69 metres in height.
 It has since been restored and landscaped.
 The Stage II and Stage III areas are not yet complete.